asweigart/pyautogui/README.md

 How Does PyAutoGUI Work?
 ========================

-The three major operating systems (Windows, macOS, and Linux) each have ways of making the operating system
+The three major operating systems (Windows, macOS, and Linux) each have different ways to programmatically control the mouse and keyboard.
+This can often involve confusing, obscure, and deeply techincal details.
+The job of PyAutoGUI is to hide all of this complexity behind a simple API.

+* On Windows, PyAutoGUI accesses the Windows API (also called the WinAPI or win32 API) through the built-in `ctypes` module.
+The `nicewin` module at https://github.com/asweigart/nicewin provides a demonstration for how Windows API calls can be made through Python.

+* On macOS, PyAutoGUI uses the `pyobjc` module to access the Cocoa API.

+* On Linux, PyAutoGUI uses the `Xlib` module to access the X11 or X Window System.